-Although it’s located just 90 minutes northeast of downtown Calgary, Drumheller feels like a completely different world than any of the other top places to visit in Alberta.
+Although just 90 minutes northeast of downtown Calgary, Drumheller feels like a different world compared to other top places to visit in Alberta.

-The small town of just 8,000 is the main base for exploring the eerie Canadian Badlands where you’ll see the Great Plains dip into canyons peppered with wind-carved hoodoos.
+The small town of just 8,000 is the main base for exploring the eerie Canadian Badlands.
+In this unique area, you’ll watch the Great Plains dip into canyons peppered with wind-carved hoodoos.

-Even more famous than the odd landscapes in Drumheller is its (very!) ancient history.
+Beyond exploring its odd landscapes, there’s plenty of other interesting things to do in Drumheller.
+Even more famous in Drumheller is its (very!) ancient history.
 The former coal-mining town attracts palaeontologists from around the world to explore its ground for the bone of the dinosaurs that once roamed these lands.

 The nearby Royal Tyrrell Museum in Midland Provincial Park, unsurprisingly, contains one of the world’s biggest collections of dinosaur fossils.
 Kids will also love the positively gigantic 26-metre-high T-Rex in the middle downtown Drumheller.